Sreenivas-Reddy-S/url_shortner/README.md

 - 📈 **Scalability**: Handles insane traffic like a pro.
 - ❌ **Error Handling**: Validates bad URLs and gives friendly error messages—no more crashes.
 - 📡 **API Support**: Integrate seamlessly with your apps via RESTful APIs.
 - 🔒 **Security**: Protect your links with rate limiting, input sanitization, and encrypted storage.
-What Happens After:

 💻 Tech Stack: